EwanSeaders/CS_260_2023/assignment_8/design.md

             2. try to add a node with a name that already exists
             3. add edges to the graph
             4. try adding two edges to the same pair of nodes
+        storage
+            1. the graph will be stored as a list of GraphNode pointers

         shortest path algorithm (dijktras):
             1. specify a start and end node
             2. graphnodes will all have 3 public variables to use for this algorithm
                 - visited- bool value saying whether the node has been visited